Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool overwrites file contents with random data and optionally removes files.
-It distinguishes itself from the sibling 'rm' by specifying it is for secure erasure of sensitive files, not simple deletion.
+The description clearly states the tool overwrites file contents multiple times with random data and optionally removes files.
+It distinguishes from sibling 'rm' by specifying secure erasure beyond forensic recovery, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.